 Election of Parent Members (continued)

 A parent council member shall submit to a state and national fingerprint-supported criminal history background as required by KRS 160.380.
-A parent member may serve prior to the receipt of the criminal history background check report, but shall be removed from the council on receipt by the District of a report documenting a record of a sex crime or criminal offense against a victim who is a minor as defined in KRS 17.500 or as a violent offender as defined in KRS 17.165 .
+In addition, the parent council member shall provide a letter from the Cabinet for Health and Family Services stating that there are no findings of substantiated child abuse or neglect on record.
+Receipt of notice or verification of a finding of neglect or abuse shall subject the parent council member to removal under KRS 160.347.
+A parent member may serve prior to the receipt of the criminal history background check report, but shall be removed from the council on receipt by the District of a report documenting a record of a sex crime or criminal offense against a victim who is a minor as defined in KRS 17.500 or as a violent offender as defined in KRS 17.165 and no further procedures shall be required.

+Link to DPP-156 Central Registry Check and more information on the required Cabinet Letter:

+http://manuals.sp.chfs.ky.gov/chapter30/33/Pages/3013RequestfromthePublicforCANChecksandCentralRegistryChecks.aspx

 Minority Representatives